BrianOSullivanGit/stochasticSim/README.md

 ## Installation

 Before running this script, run the following commands.
-Make a directory into which the simulation framework and the set of tools on which it depends will be installed.
+Make a directory into which the set of tools which make up the simulation framework will be installed.
 Enter that directory
 ```
 cd <your download target directory>
 mkdir stochasticSimFramework
 cd stochasticSimFramework
 ```

-Now download and unpack the simulation framework, either latest release or main branch from gitHub, for example using main,
+Now download and unpack the stochasticSim repository, either latest release or main branch from gitHub.
+For example using main,
 ```
 unzip <download path>/stochasticSim-main.zip
 ```

 Enter the `stochasticSim` directory.
-Look at the installation script to find out what it will install.
 Run the install script, checking for any errors in the output and if required rectify any issues that may have occurred during installation.
 ```
 cd stochasticSim
 more ./install.bash